-YES.
+Yes.
 Give the credit to the broadcasting network as the "author" and the date.

-Does Category B of Prose require two or more authors?
+2. Does Category B of Prose require two or more authors?

 No. Rules do not govern how many different authors are used.
+You just cannot use the same authors you use in Category A. Rules do govern you must read at least two selections.